What Is Credit Card Refinancing?

 - Nonprofit debt consolidation through a debt management plan

-- Debt consolidation loan from bank, credit union or online lender
+- Debt consolidation loan from a bank, credit union or online lender

-A balance transfer moves the debt from one or multiple credit cards to a new one with lower interest rates.
+A balance transfer moves the debt from one or multiple credit cards to a new one with 0% APR for a specified period of time.
+You continue making payments on the new card until you have settled your debt.

-The 0% introductory rate usually lasts between 12 to 20 months.
+The 0% introductory rate usually lasts 12-18 months.
 This means you have a limited amount of time to reap the benefits of interest free debt.
-When the introductory window closes, you’ll be subject to a standard APR that can range between 14%-24%.
+When the introductory window closes, you’ll be subject to a standard APR that can range between 18%-24%.

-If you don’t pay off your balance, or fail to at least put a dent in it, you may wind up right back where you started.
+If you don’t pay off your balance, or fail to at least put a dent in it, you will wind up right back where you started.

 Quick word of advice if you get a 0% balance transfer card: Do not make new purchases with it!
 You’ll be charged interest on anything you buy, unless your card comes with a promotional rate of 0% APR on purchases.

 So, if you buy a $500 dishwasher with your new card, you’ll be charged interest on that $500.
-If you really need a new dishwasher, stick to debit, cash or, if it’s urgent, a different credit card.
+If you really need a new dishwasher, stick to debit card, cash or, if it’s urgent, a different credit card.

 You should be wary of stacking debt onto your new credit card, even if it does come with a low rate on purchases.
 Remember, the only reason you got this card in the first place was to rid yourself of debt, not add to it.